Back to Portfolio

 2 BUSINESS

 Liberty Energy is North America's largest independent hydraulic fracturing company, operating ~40 frac fleets with integrated services including wireline, proppant supply, CNG delivery, and chemicals.
-The company is pivoting into distributed power generation for data centers through its Liberty Power Innovations (LPI) subsidiary, targeting 3 GW deployed by 2029 with long-duration energy service agreements.
+The company is executing an aggressive pivot into distributed power generation for data centers through Liberty Power Innovations (LPI), targeting 3 GW deployed by 2029 with long-duration energy service agreements.
+Now funded by $1.225B in zero-coupon convertible notes raised in Feb-Mar 2026.

 3 MOAT NARROW

 Scale and operational excellence as largest independent frac provider.
 Technology differentiation through digiFleet (100% natural gas, 2-3x engine lifespan) and AI-driven predictive maintenance reducing costs 14% YoY.
-Emerging LPI competitive advantage from 15 years of industrial power systems expertise, proprietary Forte/Tempo/ Chorus power platforms, and first-mover positioning in gas reciprocating engine power for data centers.
+Emerging LPI competitive advantage from 15 years of industrial power systems expertise, proprietary Forte/Tempo/ Chorus power platforms, first-mover positioning in gas reciprocating engine power for data centers, and $1.2B committed capital creating 12-18 month head start.
+Multi-GW pipeline with LOIs more than doubled in 90 days.
 Moat widening if LPI reaches scale with long-duration ESAs.

 4 MANAGEMENT